 Is abortion really a constitutional right if there’s no access to it?

-Decimate abortion access in Louisiana.
-Two of the last three abortion clinics in the state would be forced to close, leaving just one abortion provider to care for nearly one million Louisianans of reproductive age.
+Decimated abortion access in Louisiana, leaving just one abortion provider to care for nearly one million Louisianans of reproductive age.

-Deny people their constitutional right to access abortion.
-This is an underhanded, deceptive and medically unnecessary law designed specifically to close abortion clinics.
+Denied people their constitutional right to access abortion through an underhanded, deceptive and medically unnecessary law designed specifically to close abortion clinics.

 Snapshot: Abortion in Louisiana